825074505/CSE380-Group-Project/README.md

 Main Menu:
 Press q + number to go to level 0-9
-Press w + number to go to level 10-12
+Press w + number to go to level 10-12 press q + u to unlock all levels

 In Game:
 (Note: Need to hold q and then press some other key to activate the cheat)